Dans-labs/landscape-analysis-GeoMapDataverseIntegration/experiments/GeoCVOCExtention.md

 ```
 The field contains the URI, but there is an `expandedvalue` that also has the 'human readable' name.

-The Solr search index however does not have that 'human readable' name.
+Note that in the `geonames.json` configuration file we need to use 'termName' (or 'personName') instead of the more logical 'placeName' because otherwise the Solr search index will not have that 'human readable' name in it's index.
+This behavior is now 'hardcode' in Dataverse.

 The curl call
 ```